U.S. CDC recommends schools reopen with masks and rigid health protocols

 FLEXIBLE APPROACH

-The CDC’s phased mitigation strategy is intended to be adapted depending on the level of COVID-19 transmission in a school’s community.
+The CDC’s phased mitigation strategy is adaptable depending on the level of COVID-19 transmission in a school’s community.

 In areas where the COVID-19 positive test rate is below 5% and there were fewer than nine new cases per 100,000 in the last seven days, schools can fully reopen and safely relax social distancing measures as long as masks are worn, Walensky said.
 In areas of higher transmission, the agency is urging 6 feet (1.83 m) of separation in classrooms and weekly testing of students, teachers and staff.